ldoliv/leaflet-api/README.md

 # Methods

-	// FLY TO SPECIFIC MARKER GIVEN AN ID myLeafMap.gotoMarker(id);
+## Fly to a specific marker given an ID
+myLeafMap.gotoMarker(id);

 // FILTERS INITIAL MARKERS BY VALUE TO COMPARE.
 FILTER FUNCTION CAN BE SET OR GIVEN IN THE INITIAL CONFIG OBJECT myLeafMap.filterMarkers(valueToCompare);

 // SET THE FILTER FUNCTION TO COMPARE THE MARKERS myLeafMap.setFilterFn(function(filter, marker) {
 	var catId = marker.options.markerData.catId;

 	if (filter == catId)
 		return true;
 	else
 		return false;
 });

 // SHOWS ALL MARKERS
 myLeafMap.showAllMarkers();

-	// CLOSES ALL OR SPECIFIC POPUP
+// CLOSES ALL OR SPECIFIC POPUP myLeafMap.closePopup(popup);
-	myLeafMap.closePopup(popup);

-	// FLY TO BOUNDS PREVIOUSLY SET
+// FLY TO BOUNDS PREVIOUSLY SET myLeafMap.flyToBounds();
-	myLeafMap.flyToBounds();

 /**